jkoelker/python-nest/README.rst

         for device in napi.thermostats:
             device.temperature = 23

-    # Nest product's can be updated to include other permissions.
+    # Nest products can be updated to include other permissions.
 Before you
-    # can access with the API, a user has to authorize again.
+    # can access them with the API, a user has to authorize again.
 To handle this
     # and detect when re-authorization is required, pass in a product_version
     client_id = 'XXXXXXXXXXXXXXX'
     client_secret = 'XXXXXXXXXXXXXXX'